Aliases for HIST2H3C Gene

 GeneCards Summary for HIST2H3C Gene

 HIST2H3C (Histone Cluster 2 H3 Family Member C) is a Protein Coding gene.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Meiosis.
-GO annotations related to this gene include protein heterodimerization activity and histone binding.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and histone binding.
 An important paralog of this gene is HIST2H3D.

 UniProtKB/Swiss-Prot for HIST2H3C Gene